 ify whether the CSR is read/write or read-only; csr[9:8] encode the

-minimum priviledge level that is allowed to access the CSR; csr[7:4] may
+minimum privilege level that is allowed to access the CSR; csr[7:4] may

 be partially used to define a specific use for a range of CSRs.
 E.g. CSRs